Last updated: August 2026 · Shutdown date: May 15, 2026

 The mapping is direct.
 Rename .roorules to .clinerules.
 The content format is the same markdown — Cline reads it into the system prompt exactly as Roo Code did.

-For directory-based rules (.roo/rules/), consolidate the files into a single .clinerules file or use Cline's rules directory if your version supports it.
+For directory-based rules (.roo/rules/), consolidate the files into a single .clinerules file, or split them into Cline's .cline/rules/ directory with per-file YAML frontmatter if you want the same kind of scoping Roo's mode-specific rules provided.
 The substance of the rules transfers without modification — build commands, coding standards, forbidden patterns, definition of done.

 For the configuration guide, see Cline Rules.

 What you lose: Custom modes with distinct role definitions.
-Cline has plan/act mode but not the full Architect/Code/Debug/Orchestrator mode split that Roo Code had.
-If your workflow depended heavily on mode-specific rules with different tool access, you will need to flatten them into a single rules file or replicate the behavior through system prompt instructions.
+Cline has Plan/Act mode but not the full Architect/Code/Debug/Orchestrator mode split that Roo Code had.
+If your workflow depended heavily on mode-specific rules with different tool access, you will need to flatten them into a single rules file (or several glob-scoped files) or replicate the behavior through system prompt instructions.

-What you gain: Active development, model compatibility updates, and the largest open-source VS Code AI extension community.
+What you gain: Active development, model compatibility updates, Checkpoints for session-level rollback, an MCP marketplace, and the largest open-source VS Code AI extension community.

 Kilo Code started as a Roo Code fork and shares real git history with it.
 The Kilo team rebuilt the extension on OpenCode server and went GA on April 2, 2026.
 They published an official Roo-to-Kilo migration guide the same week Roo announced its shutdown.